PhilippPeron/file-mover/README.md

-# file-mover
+# Image Mover
-Small programm that helps organizing images.
-There is a gui in which you can drag and drop image files.
-The programm creates then a new folder that is named based on the droped images and moves them inside the folder.
-This helps to organize panorama shots.
+Moves images into a new subfolder that is named after the 'smallest' file name.
+Images are selected via drag&drop into a PyQT-GUI.\
+Use case: Organizing Panorama images in folders